scmacdon/AWSTracker/Readme.md

 13. Wait for the Status of your new DB instance to show as Available.
 Then choose the DB instance name to show its details.

-**Note**: If you have issues connecting to the database from a client such as MySQL Workbench, then set the correct inbound rules for the security group.
+**Note**: You must setup inbound rules for the security group to connect to the database.
+You can setup a inbound rule for your development environment and another one for the Elastic Beanstalk (which will host the application).
+Setting up an inbound rule essentially means whitelisting an IP address.
+Once you setup the inbound rules, you can connect to the database from a client such as MySQL Workbench.
 For information about setting up Security Group Inbound Rules, see *Controlling Access with Security Groups* at https://docs.aws.amazon.com/AmazonRDS/latest/UserGuide/Overview.RDSSecurityGroups.html.

 #### Obtain the Endpoint